vocably/vocably-pro/README.md

 ## You have to learn 6,000 words to start using language comfortably.

-Even if you are a very dedicated person who learns five new words daily, it will take you years to remember them.
+Even if you are a very dedicated student who learns five new words daily, it will take you years to remember them.

 ### How are you going to discover and learn these many words?